My Life

 In 1970, Bill was appointed Assistant Professor of History at the State University of New York, College at Geneseo (usually referred to as SUNY Geneseo).
 The college has about 5000 undergraduates and is located in a village of about 5000 people in western New York, 30 miles south of Rochester and 60 miles east of Buffalo.
 When he arrived, the College was still in transition from having been a teacher training college (normal school) to becoming a liberal arts college.
 Today, it is generally recognized as the premier college in the SUNY system and one of the best public undergraduate colleges in the United States.

 Beginning in 1973, Bill has teamed up with medievalist Ron Herzman in the English Department to team teach interdisciplinary courses at Geneseo.
-Beginning with The Age of Chaucer, they have taught several specialized courses, most often a course on Dante’sDivine Comedy.
+Beginning with The Age of Chaucer, they have taught several specialized courses, most often a course on Dante’s Divine Comedy.
 Bill and Ron taught three courses in Europe in the 1970s.
-Beginning in 1993, Bill has taken students every other January to study medieval cities in Siena, Italy.
+Beginning in 1993, Bill took students every other January or June from 1993 to 2013 to study medieval cities in Siena, Italy.

 Bill was recognized from the beginning of his career as a good teacher, though he had never taught a class before arriving in Geneseo.
 In 1974, he received the Chancellor’s Award for Excellence in Teaching; this was the first year the award was given in Geneseo.
 In 1984, at the age of 40, he received the rank of Distinguished Teaching Professor.
 Eight years later he was named Professor of the Year for the state of New York by CASE, the Council for the Advancement and Support of Education.
+In 2004, he was runner up for the Robert Foster Cherry Award for Great Teaching at Baylor University.
+He was awarded $25,000, part for himself and part for the History Department at Geneseo.

 Although Bill has spent his entire teaching career at SUNY Geneseo, he has hardly limited his teaching to his home campus.
 In the early 1980s, he taught courses on four occasions in a community college program inside Attica Correctional Facility, a maximum security prison and site of the bloodiest prison riot in American history.
 In the spring of 1981, he flew to Albany each week to teach a course about St Francis of Assisi at Siena College in nearby Loudenville.
+From 2008 to 2010 and again in the spring of 2013, Bill returned to his alma mater, Wabash College as Visiting Professor of Religion and History.
+He was able to re-connect with Wabash and was an active alumnus during his stay there and continues to be a proud member of the Class of 1966.

-With Ron Herzman, Bill has made four courses on tape for The Teaching Company.
-The first one was about Dante’s Divine Comedyand consisted of eight 45-minute lectures; it was primarily sold as audio tapes.
+With Ron Herzman, Bill has made four courses on tape for The Great Courses (formerly theTeaching Company).
+The first one was about Dante’s Divine Comedy and consisted of eight 45-minute lectures; it was primarily sold as audio tapes.
 More recently, Ron and Bill re-made the Dante course in both audio and video versions, consisting of twenty-four 30-minute lectures.
-They also have an audio/video course on St Francis of Assisi (12 lectures) and a video only course entitled Discovering the Middle Ages (12 lectures), a beautifully illustrated course using slides that Bill has taken over the course of 40 years of traveling in Europe.
-Ron and Bill are in negotiation for further Teaching Company work.
+They also have audio/video courses on St Augustine’s Confessions (24 lectures), St Francis of Assisi (12 lectures) and a video only course entitled Discovering the Middle Ages (12 lectures), a beautifully illustrated course using slides that Bill has taken over the course of 40 years of traveling in Europe.

 During the first few years Bill was at Geneseo, he continued his research on the Hussite movement, publishing several articles and returning in 1972 to Czechoslovakia and East Germany for further research.
 However, research was difficult behind the Iron Curtain, and he had not had to master the Czech language to do his initial research since Peter Payne, the subject of his studies, wrote in Latin.
 In 1973, he spent a summer in Italy, in part to search for new areas of research within the field of church history.

 While in Assisi, Bill re-discovered St Francis (1182-1226), someone he had studied in graduate school but had not really understood.
 As Bill tells it, “Francis began to make sense in Assisi.”
 Not only did Bill do some reading while there but also spent a lot of time looking at the art in the Basilica of St Francis.
 Not long after returning to the USA, Bill decided to focus much of his research on St Francis and especially how he was represented in art.
-Almost thirty years later, this is still the focus of Bill’s research.
+Almost forty years later, this is still the focus of Bill’s research.

 When Bill returned to Italy for a sabbatical in 1979, he began the formidable task of finding every painting of St Francis made in Italy within a century of the saint’s death.
 Little did he know that this project would take 20 years!
 In 1999, Bill published his catalogue of paintings, a work that has been well received by both scholars and Francis enthusiasts.
 Actually, this was Bill’s third book on Francis, for he had written a short biography (1989) and a book about Italian paintings of St Francis that are in the USA (1998).

-Bill was raised an Episcopalian and for several years sang in an excellent boys choir at his home parish in Indianapolis.
+Bill was raised an Episcopalian and for several years sang in an excellent boys choir at his home parish, Trinity Church in Indianapolis.
 Gradually, the influence of St Francis and the Abbey of the Genesee, a Trappist monastery located four miles from Geneseo, led him toward Roman Catholicism.
 On Easter, 1975, he became a member of the Catholic Church, confirmed by Abbot John Eudes Bamberger.
 Since then, Bill has been an active Catholic at SUNY Geneseo’s Newman Catholic Community.

 The Bianciardi family (Silvano and Zina plus their two sons Guido and Simone) invited Bill and Wes to dinner at their house, and the bond between Bill and the Bianciardi family began to form.
 The following winter, Bill returned to Siena, which he used as the center for his sabbatical research on St Francis.
-Within a few months, Bill became Guido’s confirmation sponsor (padrino in Italian); and invited his godson to come to the USA that summer.
+Within a few months, Bill became Guido’s confirmation sponsor (padrino in Italian); and he invited his godson to come to the USA that summer.
 It turns out that this was to be the first of three trips Guido took to the USA while he was a teenager, and Bill and Guido have done a lot of interesting and exotic things including canoeing the Whitewater River in Arkansas (long before it became famous), camping in Monument Valley, spending a week on a dude ranch in Wyoming, living in a teepee on the Crow Indian reservation in Montana, seeing NFL and major league baseball games, and riding pack mules into the Grand Canyon.

 In the same year Bill was baptized as a member of Onda, he bought a small apartment in Siena near the Piazza del Campo though, alas, not in Onda.
 Since then he has spent a part of every year save one in Siena.